What are Reinsurance Companies?

 - Reinsurance companies, or reinsurers, are companies that provide insurance to insurance companies.

-- Reinsurers play a major role for insurance companies as they allow the latter to help transfer risk, smooth income, require less capital on hand, lower claimant payouts during natural disasters, and more.
+- Reinsurers play a major role for insurance companies as they allow the latter to help transfer risk, reduce capital requirements, and lower claimant payouts.

 - Reinsurers generate revenue by identifying and accepting policies that they believe are less risky and reinvesting the insurance premiums they receive.